BailFacile/laravel-challenge/README.md

 ## 🧪 How to proceed

-- Start from a [clean Laravel app](https://laravel.com/docs/8.x/installation) (or your framework of choice) and follow the instructions below.
+- Start from a [clean Laravel app](https://laravel.com/docs/8.x/installation) and follow the instructions below.

 - Your code should be as clean as possible, tested and use Laravel conventions/building blocks.